 - Additional sugar

-- In a large bowl, cream the shortening and sugar until light and fluffy.
+- Cream shortening and sugar until light and fluffy.
 Beat in egg and molasses.
-Combine the flour, baking soda, cinnamon, cloves, ginger and salt; gradually add to creamed mixture and mix well.
-Cover and refrigerate for at least 4 hours.
+In another bowl, whisk together the next six ingredients; gradually beat into creamed mixture, and mix well.
+Refrigerate, covered, for at least 4 hours.

-- Shape tablespoonfuls of dough into balls.
-Roll in additional sugar.
+- Preheat oven to 350°.
+Shape tablespoonfuls of dough into balls; roll in additional sugar.
 Place 2 in. apart on lightly greased baking sheets.
-Flatten slightly with a glass.

-- Bake at 350° for 8-10 minutes or until edges are lightly browned and tops are set and starting to crack.
+- Bake until edges are lightly browned and tops are set and starting to crack, 8-10 minutes.
 Cool for 2 minutes before removing to wire racks.
-Yield: 2 dozen.

-Originally published as Gingersnaps in Country Woman November/December 2004, p37
+Originally published as Gingersnaps in Country Woman November/December 2004